kamranahmedse/developer-roadmap/README.md

 ## Wrap Up

-If you think any of the roadmaps can be improved, feel free to discuss it in the issues.
-Also, I will continue to improve this, so you might want to watch this repository or subscribe at [roadmap.sh](http://roadmap.sh) to revisit.
+If you think any of the roadmaps can be improved, feel free to discuss them in the issues.
+Also, I will continue to improve this, so you might want to watch this repository or subscribe at [roadmap. sh](http://roadmap.sh) to revisit.

 ## Contribution